 - Planning: Include finance plan, resource plan, technology plan, and strategic plan.
 Linking of business goals with the project, overall operations planning and addressing issues to execute the project plan.
 Do not forget to do contingency planning.
 These plans will succeed if made in view of pair programming.
 A separate pairing plan can be highly beneficial.
 Most importantly, if your plan for pairing is ready, share the document with the team.

 - Resources and Preparation: Check if the project needs two resources to work on it.

 - Who and why are you pairing the selective developers?
 The management and the developers both should be aware of the selection.
-The developers will know the reason for team up and management will know what can this exact combination deliver.
+The developers will know the reason for team up and management will know what this exact combination can deliver.

 - Prepare them to work together: Inexperienced developers may have a hard time coping with the experienced ones.
 Senior developers feel the pressure of mentoring the newbies and might impact their mindset.
 Help them prepare to work as a pair.